gvwilson/sensibleadventures/wrestler/wrestler.md

 "The river ice is good from here to the mountains," the Anuat says, lashing his pack to the rear of the sled.

+"We likely to bump into anyone else?"
+Torvane asks as casually as she can.

+Walker shakes his head.
+"No one will be there.
+They will all be east where there are furs.
+Or sewing blankets,"
+he adds with a trace of bitterness.

 He moves forward to the sled traces.
 The dogs grumble and snuffle his hands.
 "I already checked those," Luft says sharply.
 The Anuat continues to tug and twist the leather straps, making minute adjustments and tightening knots.